rohitrsp898/rohitrsp898/README.md

 - 👋 Hi, I’m Rohit Kumar Prajapati
 - 👀 I’m interested in Python.
-- 🌱 I’m currently learning ETL tools.
+- 🌱 I’m currently learning Spark and ETL tools.
 - 💞️ I’m looking to collaborate on projects that sharp my skills.
 - 📫 You can reach me - rohitrsp898@gmail.com